Skip to content

 })

-Elysia use a specific event interceptor for each point in the request pipeline
+Elysia uses a specific event interceptor for each point in the request pipeline

-While tRPC has a next function to call the next middleware in the queue, Elysia use specific event interceptor for each point in the request pipeline.
+While tRPC has a next function to call the next middleware in the queue, Elysia uses specific event interceptor for each point in the request pipeline.

-Elysia is designed to be sounds type safety.
+Elysia is designed to provide sound type safety.

-For example, you can customize context in a type safe manner using derive and resolve while tRPC offers one by using context by type case which is doesn't ensure 100% type safety, making it unsounds.
+For example, you can customize context in a type safe manner using derive and resolve while tRPC offers one by using context by type casting which doesn't ensure 100% type safety, making it unsound.

 ts